 - You can finance the project without gap funding, but prefer to get a gap loan in order to remain liquid should another opportunity present itself.

-You can rely on Assets America® for primary and secondary financing on your real estate projects.
-Our funding starts at a bare minimum loan size of $5 million.
+You can rely on Assets America® for primary financing on your real estate projects (NOT GAP FUNDING).
+Our funding starts at a bare minimum loan size of $20 million.
 Our extensive network of institutional and private funding sources can help you achieve your financing goals.
 Your best deal arises when you obtain all of your primary and sometimes secondary financing from us, as we can offer continuity of funding.

 - A Complete Guide to Bridge Loans